jamespmernin/Trivia/README.md

 ## Overview

-_**Trivia** is a project that grabs ten trivia questions from the open trivia database and keeps track of scores in a leaderboard.
+_**Trivia** is a project that grabs twenty trivia questions from the open trivia database and keeps track of scores in a leaderboard.
 You have to log in to play the game, and those logins will be stored in a table that is linked to high scores._

 <br>